Camboglanna: Vicus

 The vicus (civilian settlement) next to the fort was seen in 1727 and was below the fort on the slope towards the River Irthing.
 After the levelling of the site for a walled garden in 1791 there are no remains visible and the area is now in woodland.

 A geophysical survey in 2007 showed the parts of the vicus around the south of the fort, with an east-west road.
 These parts of the vicus are to the south of the Vallum with a further ditch outside it.
 Buildings were generally stone-built, including four substantial buildings the larger of which is about 8 x 8 m, and were separated by a grid of streets.
 Some buildings were also between the vallum and the fort.

-Camlann?
+Proposed Camlann of the North

-Camboglanna is suspected by numerous authorities such as O. G. S. Crawford, Andrew Breeze, Michael Wood and Robin Collingwood of being the site of the infamous and semi-legendary sixth century Battle of Camlann between King Arthur and Mordred, a connection made at least as far back as 1935.
+Camboglanna is proposed as Camlann by numerous authorities such as O. G. S. Crawford, Andrew Breeze, Michael Wood and Robin Collingwood who defend a northern origin of King Arthur.
+The connection made at least as far back as 1935.